john84122/neural_decode/README.md

     - This is the quick_run that we used.
 Note that an ugly warning occurs at the end of running the script.
 However, we believe it is safe to ignore as it does not seem to indicate any of our code is incorrect.

+    - To run, navigate to the *additional_scripts/quick_run* directory and run script using *python quick_run.py*.

-The exact results of our analysis can be seen in the results/quick_run_results directory.
+The exact results of our analysis can be seen in the **results/quick_run_results directory**.
 The output on the command line is in output.txt and also 3 figures.

 At a high level, this is what should be shown: